 Fact: BPA from plastic kitchen utensils can end up in our bodies.

-Tip: Use BPA–free plastic cutlery and use metal or glass bowls and measuring cups.
+Tip: Use BPA–free compostable cutlery and use metal or glass bowls and measuring cups.

 EVERYDAY PAPER ITEMS WITH BPA